-The principal or designee shall notify the victim, the student who engaged in bullying, and any students who witnessed the bullying of available counseling options.
+Transfers The principal or designee shall refer to FDB for transfer provisions.
+Counseling The principal or designee shall notify the victim, the student who engaged in bullying, and any students who witnessed the bullying of available counseling options.
 Improper Conduct If the investigation reveals improper conduct that did not rise to the level of prohibited conduct or bullying, the District may take action in accordance with the Student Code of Conduct or any other appropriate corrective action.
 Confidentiality To the greatest extent possible, the District shall respect the privacy of the complainant, persons against whom a report is filed, and witnesses.
 Limited disclosures may be necessary in order to conduct a thorough investigation.
 Appeal A student who is dissatisfied with the outcome of the investigation may appeal through FNG(LOCAL), beginning at the appropriate level.
-Records Retention Access to Policy and Procedures Retention of records shall be in accordance with CPC(LOCAL).
-This policy and any accompanying procedures shall be distributed annually in the employee and student handbooks.
+Records Retention of records shall be in accordance with CPC(LOCAL).
+Retention Access to Policy and Procedures This policy and any accompanying procedures shall be distributed annually in the employee and student handbooks.
 Copies of the policy and procedures shall be posted on the District's website, to the extent practicable, and shall be readily available at each campus and the